List of silver coins of the German Empire: Denominations up to 1 Mark

 The smaller silver coins of the German Empire were issued from 1873 at nominal values of 20 Pfennig and 1 Mark.
 50 Pfennig coins were struck by the mints from 1875.
-As early as 1877 the 20 Pfennig silver coins were replaced by those made of cupro-nickel.
-From 1891 the design changed slightly as it did also on the higher denominations: now the Imperial Eagle depicted a small coat of arms instead of the larger coat of arms used up to that point.
+As early as 1877, the 20-pfennig silver coins were replaced by cupro-nickel coins.
+From 1891, the design changed slightly, as it also did on the higher denominations: the Imperial Eagle now depicted a small coat of arms instead of the larger coat of arms used up to that point.
 After 1903 no more coins with the nominal value 50 Pfennig were struck; instead these coins bore the nominal value of ½ Mark.